DJilanov/New_Relic_Data_fetcher/README.md

 There is a summary for each server. "days" holds the 10 days that pingdom returns as output.
 "Uptime" is the total uptime for the day displayed in seconds (unix time). "avgresponse" relates to the average required calltime and startime which displays when the day gets started.

-##### The new relic error script is just the errors call on different file for the people who jsut want to see when there are errors and how often!
+##### The new relic error script is just the errors call on different file for the people who just want to see when there are errors and how often!

 ## Requirements